-Because of the increasing volume of data that’s compromised by ransomware attacks every day, it’s crucial for all of us to adapt how we approach these threats, and respond in a similar way that they would a data incident.
+Because of the increasing volume of data that’s compromised by ransomware attacks every day, it’s crucial for businesses in Cleveland to adapt how we approach these threats, and respond in a similar way that they would a data incident.
 Luckily, there are steps you can take as a consumer to help secure your data.

 Change your credentials periodically.

 If you discover that a data leak or a cyber attack has compromised a company you’ve interacted with, it is best to stay cautious and change your passwords for all of your related accounts.
 Taking extra precautions can help you avoid future attacks, in fact we advise to change your passwords whether or not there has been any compromised data from an institution you’re involved with.
 It’s better to be safe than sorry.